BY LAWS OF CONGREGATION BETH ISRAEL OF SAN DIEGO

 Section 4.
 Secretary

-The Secretary shall be responsible for recordation and maintenance of the minutes of all meetings of the membership and the Board of Directors and shall be responsible for the serving of due notice of all meetings.
-The Secretary shall also be responsible for the maintenance of the membership records of the Congregation.
+The Secretary shall ensure recordation and maintenance of the minutes of all meetings of the membership and the Board of Directors and shall be responsible for ensuring due notice of all meetings.
+The Secretary shall also ensure the maintenance of the membership records of the Congregation.
 The Secretary shall serve a maximum of four (4) consecutive years.

 Section 5.
 Treasurer